ricardoquesada/unijoysticle/DOCUMENTATION.md

 * DO NOT plug the UniJoystiCle WiFi receiver to the Commodore 64 yet
 * Power the UniJoystiCle WiFi receiver.
 Either with:
   * a micro USB cable: You can use the USB of a computer, or directly to the power socket using a regular USB power adapter.
-  * or via the barrel jack: Anything between 5V and 12V with 500mA should be fine
+  * or via the barrel jack: Anything between 5V and 12V with __400mA__ should be fine
-     * It is possible to get the power from the datasette port (or the expansion port, or user port) using the correct cable.
-Take into account the the WiFi device might need as much as 400ma to work.
+     * It is possible to get the power from the datasette port, or the expansion port, or user port using and ad-hoc cable.
+Just make sure that there is enough current (400mA)
      * A regular 9V battery works, although it is not very efficient
 * Wait a few seconds and you should see two LEDs.
 That means that the device booted, and you can connect to it.